A peek inside Nellysford's new Tobacco & Vape (and more) shop

 “If we cannot manage or enforce the existing gray market, how do we expect to properly regulate a fully legal retail cannabis market?
 It is clear that any efforts to legalize recreational cannabis will only further burden our enforcement agencies while also endangering public health in the process,” Virginia House Member Wendall Walker of Lynchburg told Cardinal News.

 Aaron Rouse, a Virginia Beach state senator, says deregulation is best for the public’s safety, saying, “It is essential to recognize that a regulated marijuana retail market is a necessity for public safety.
-A well-regulated market would ensure that products are tested for safety, accurately labeled, sold in a controlled environment and kept out of the hands of kids.” -Charles Batchelor
+A well-regulated market would ensure that products are tested for safety, accurately labeled, sold in a controlled environment, and kept out of the hands of kids.” -Charles Batchelor

 The new shop offers products from Earth Kratom, which notes on its website, “This product contains Mitragyna Speciosa Leaf.
 Only for use as a botanical specimen.
 Mitragyna Speciosa is an unapproved dietary ingredient.
 The manufactures / re-sellers of this product, therefore, can not advise on its use.
 Ingesting Mitragyna Speciosa can be dangerous.”
 The US Drug Enforcement Agency website offers this April 2020 fact sheet on Kratom.